yetanothermightytool/powershell/vbo/vbo-health-checker/README.md

 This script has been tested with the following versions of Veeam Backup for Microsoft Office 365:
 - v5.0 - All versions
-- v6.0beta - Will need some adjustments due to new log file locations
+- v6.0beta - Will need some adjustments due to new log file locations (work in progress)

 The script is still "work in progress".
 Feedback welcome.

 **Please note this script is unofficial and is not created nor supported by Veeam Software.**

 ## Version History

+* 1.2
+    * Get available versions from https://www.veeam.com/kb4106 and display the latest available version - Optional prameter Webcheck
+    * Last run of Backup Job
+    * Bottleneck for every Backup Job - v6beta only
+    * Fixed - Code cleanup - Some used commands (eg. clear) replaced

 * 1.1
     * Fixed - Proxy Server Total Memory not displayed correctly (Thanks to K00laidIT)